-Luang Por advised those who wished to make merit in Buddhism to practice samatha and vipassana, starting from stilling and stabilizing the mind.
+Por advised those who wished make Buddhism Luang to merit in to practice samatha and vipassana, starting from stilling and stabilizing the mind.
 He reaffirmed that "Stillness of mind is crucial because it is the way leading to Nirvana.
 Those who practice generosity and observe precepts are too far behind.
 Stillness allows you to be closer to Nirvana.
 Once you can still your mind, it corresponds to the Lord Buddha's teaching, and there is no variation.
 When one's mind becomes still, one's thought, speech and action will be righteous [automatically] and comply to the precepts.
 One will not break precepts when his mind is still.
 This is something certain and never changes.
 Thus, we call it 'kalayanasila.'